Challenge a bus lane fine

 Decisions are normally made within 56 days.
 You will be informed if the fine has been cancelled.

 If you don't pay your bus lane fine, and haven't successfully challenged the PCN, we can go through a series of processes to get the money from you.
-Find out more information about What happens if I don't pay my bus lane fine.
+Find out more information about What happens if you don't pay your bus lane fine.